For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 #1 Set them in February

 While I’m doing a 21-day mind, body, spirit reset this month, I’ll wait until February to develop my goals.
 An early year mini health reset is optimal and achievable because unlike a New Year’s resolution there is no overwhelming obligation to make the practices permanent.
 Therefore the mind has less resistance to them.
 By February the rush, pressure, and intensity of the New Year has calmed down a bit and you’re able to really take time to reflect on long-term meaningful goals.
 I create one, five, and ten year goals that work in harmony to create a full picture of what I want life to look like in the decade ahead.
-I’ll be posting my three week series, with a step-by-step guide on how to create transformative goals, beginning in mid-February right here on the blog.

 #2 Keep your Goals to Yourself